konveyor/enhancements/enhancements/crane-2.0/progress-reporting/README.md

 #### Story 2

-As a user, I want to see a list of files that failed transfer so that I can use it to manually copy those files over.
+As a user, I want to see a list of files that failed transfer so that I can use it further for reporting, debugging or manually copying those files over.

 ## Implementation History